ImperialCollegeLondon/VeriTINY/team/README-INDIV-tkh2017.md

 Support for bracketed expressions was also added (this was done after our team interview on 25/3/2020) so that the need of having to declare many intermediate connections is reduced.

-During the final stages of the group phase, I worked on the integration of the compilation process into the GUI.
-This was done in the `CompilationManager` module which manages the lexing, parsing, AST deconstructing and module generating work when the compile button is clicked in the GUI.
+During the final stages of the group phase, I worked on the integration of the compilation process with the GUI.
+This was done in the `CompilationManager` module which manages the lexing, parsing, AST deconstructing and module generating work when the user clicks the compile button.

 Finally, I also worked on the syntax highlighting and designed a logo for our program.